Ready to make your dreams a reality?

-As moms, most of us have been guilty of burning the candle at both ends.
+As moms, most of us are guilty of occasionally–even frequently–burning the candle at both ends.
 Because, let’s face it–our lives are BUSY!
-Couple motherhood with being a wife, caring for your home, holding down a job, and dealing with a million other responsibilities, and I think we can all admit it…most of the time, our plates are full!
+Between kids and spouses, caring for your home, holding down a job, and dealing with a million other responsibilities, sometimes it just feels like more than we can handle.

 But the reality is that when we try to take on too much too often, we will eventually burn out.
 In fact, you might even be feeling burned out right now.
 Maybe you are tired all the time, or having trouble staying focused.
-Maybe you feel disconnected from your friends or your spouse or even from God.
+Maybe you’re getting sick.
+Maybe you feel disconnected from your friends or your spouse.
 Maybe you feel depressed or anxious or stressed.

 When we’re overwhelmed, our lives suffer.
-We snap at our children or scream at our spouse.
+We snap at our children or scream at our spouse or burst into tears for no reason.
 We sometimes drop important balls–miss appointments or birthdays, or let people down.
-We might try to alleviate our stress by overeating, spending money we don’t really have, or engaging in unhealthy behaviors (like that THIRD glass of wine), but those coping mechanisms only tend to make things worse.
+We might try to alleviate our stress by overeating, spending money we don’t really have, or engaging in unhealthy behaviors (like that third glass of wine), but those coping mechanisms only tend to make things worse.

 If you feel like you’re burning out, stressing out or overwhelmed, maybe it’s time to step back and take a break.
 Here are 20 signs you’re pushing yourself too hard.

 Personally, I’m the kind of person that likes being busy, at least most of the time.
-I enjoy being engaged and involved in all sorts of projects.
-Call me crazy, but I have to admit I like achieving big tasks and taking on extra responsibility.
-I feel good about myself when I accomplish something difficult, or when I take on a challenge that appears to be insurmountable.
+I love having big projects to work on and lots of irons in the fire.
+Most of the time, it makes me feel good about myself when I accomplish something difficult, or when I take on a challenge that appears to be insurmountable.

-Except when I don’t.
+Except when I get overwhelmed.
 Because then I hate being busy, and all I want to do is stop the madness.

 But I’m learning, slowly, that sometimes it is okay to let things go.
 For instance, a few years ago we tried homeschooling for a year.
 There was a lot I loved about it, but there was also a lot I didn’t.
 Eventually we made the hard decision to send our girls back to school.